lucabnf/damage-detection/README.md

 No damage has been detected, even if it was easy to spot.

 ## Insights
 The major drawback of this model is that it requires a lot of time to be properly trained.
-The performances of our model show that the asssumptions made in section "Problem" to reduce the training time have been proven to be a bit too optimistic.
-The fact that no damage was identified in the second picture may be partially justisfied considering that delta between background color and vehicle damage is smaller with respect to the first test image: this could results in gradients with lower magnitude and convergence in gradient descent is harder to reach (especially considering that is combined with a small number of epochs and steps per epoch).
+The performances of our model show that the asssumptions made in section **Problem** to reduce the training time have been proven to be a bit too optimistic.
+The fact that no damage was identified in the second picture may be partially justisfied considering that delta between background color and vehicle damage is smaller with respect to the first test image: this could results in gradients with lower magnitude, thus convergence in gradient descent is harder to reach (especially considering that is combined with a small number of epochs and steps per epoch).
 Another compromising assumption that may have been wrongly considered is the backbone network (ResNet-50 instead of ResNet-101).
 Once the model is trained, we can see that `bn_conv1` weights hit overflow, however resnet50 pre-trained weights already overflow even before training, so this may be a source for poor performances.

-Although the model and its applications seem promising and have shown great results among different domains and tasks, a more deep and thourough training step (that could take up to several days) needs to be considered in order to make it behave well with our unseen vehicle footage.
+Although the model and its applications seem promising and have shown great results among different domains and tasks, a more deep and thourough training step (that could take up to several days) needs to be considered in order to have a model that behaves well with unseen vehicle footage.
 Further experiments will be carried out in order to prove its validity.

 ## References
 [Mask R-CNN](https://arxiv.org/abs/1703.06870).
 Kaiming He, Georgia Gkioxari, Piotr Dollár, Ross Girshick, 2017